 The Perma collection also incorporates references to cultural and personal histories; not only does Marcin recall - and revitalise - our long obsession with flower motifs in furniture decoration, the designer also recalls his own family history: he is the son and grandson of flower growers and preserving this heritage is an essential part of his practice.

 After studying at the Eindhoven Design Academy in the Netherlands, the designer received his MA in Product Design from London’s Royal College of Art.
 Since then, he has set up his studio in Swindo Palace in the countryside close to his hometown of Warsaw, Poland.
-Marcin’s solo exhibition Unnatural Practice will take place in Ordet during Milan Design Week, 2021.
+Marcin’s solo exhibition Unnatural Practice took place in Ordet during the 2021 Milan Design Week.
 In 2019, he had a solo exhibition with Sarah Myerscough Gallery at Design Miami and in 2018, his solo exhibition took place at the Horta Museum in Belgium.
 His work has also been exhibited at the Verbeke Foundation, Belgium; the Toyama Museum of Art and Design, Japan; and the Victoria & Albert Museum, London.